stgonzales/dictionary-web-app/README.md

 ### What I learned

-In this project I was able to understand some of the concepts of [Solidjs](https://www.solidjs.com/) - how to create and use context, how to use signals and [Solijs helper components](https://www.solidjs.com/docs/latest/api#control-flow), also traing more about [Tailwindcss](https://tailwindcss.com/) dark mode.
+In this project I was able to understand some of the [Solidjs](https://www.solidjs.com/) concepts - how to create and use context, how to use signals and [Solijs helper components](https://www.solidjs.com/docs/latest/api#control-flow), also traing more about [Tailwindcss](https://tailwindcss.com/) dark mode.

 ### Useful resources